 Contractor or Employee in the Philippines?
 The Label Won’t Save You

-There are really only three ways to put a Filipino on your team: engage them as a contractor, stand up your own Philippine company, or hire them through an employer of record in the Philippines.
-Each buys a different mix of cost, speed, control and risk — and as two recent Fair Work rulings show, the cheapest-looking door can carry the highest bill.
-Here's a clear-eyed way to choose the right one.
+There are three ways to put a Filipino on your team: engage them as a contractor, register your own Philippine company, or hire through an employer of record in the Philippines.
+Each buys a different mix of cost, speed, control and risk, and the cheapest-looking door can carry the highest bill — as two recent Fair Work rulings make plain.
+This guide walks all three in depth, gives you an interactive tool to compare them on your own terms, and helps you decide which fits.

 Strip the jargon away and the decision is a fork with three paths.
 None is good or bad in the abstract; each fits a different stage and appetite.
-What matters is matching the door to four things: your headcount, your time horizon, how much day-to-day control you need, and how much risk you can carry.
+What matters is matching the door to four things: how many people you're hiring, for how long, how much day-to-day control the role needs, and how much risk you can carry.

 The choice carries more weight than it used to.
 Hiring Filipino talent remotely has gone mainstream, and the rules have caught up.
 Australia tightened its employee-versus-contractor test in August 2024, and tribunals have shown they will look straight through a label to the substance underneath.
-The door you pick decides not just your monthly cost, but who is legally on the hook if anything goes wrong.
+The door you pick decides not just your monthly cost, but who is legally on the hook if anything goes wrong — and, increasingly, which country's law applies at all.

 Direct contractor